-With a love of bikes throughout his life, Alf was still riding up to a couple of months before he died.
+Alf was still riding up to a couple of months before he died.
+One time President of the BMF, Alf maintained his passion for bikes (and dislike of cars) throughout his life.
 Members of the Fellowship were able to attend Alf's funeral service and join in a mass bike procession around Sandwich.

 1922 - 2008